logactaesque/dice-roller/README.md

     mvn spring-boot:run &

 This builds a jar file and then launches the basic service, by default accessible on port 9001.

-## Sample dice-rolling commands using curl
+## Sample dice-rolling commands using `curl`
-A series of GET endpoints is included, each representing the roll of a specific Logacta dice:
+A series of GET endpoints are included, each representing the roll of a specific Logacta dice:

     curl localhost:9001/dice/green/roll
     curl localhost:9001/dice/yellow/roll